 Our intense focus on improving the everyday experience of regular employees with an easy-to-use but powerful platform has enabled a viral, "bottom-up" business model that is capital efficient and extremely scalable.
 By allowing people to spend less time managing receipts and more time pursuing their real goals, our members have adopted, championed and spread Expensify to their colleagues, managers and friends.
 We believe our happy members are the best form of marketing, and our self-service, bottom-up approach takes advantage of strong, organic word-of-mouth adoption.
 Underlying our platform is a secure, scalable and defensible technology and user-centric legal foundation that supports and fuels our viral growth.
 The combination of these factors has allowed us to avoid the costly pitfalls of traditional, top-down enterprise sales and marketing methods that focus solely on decision makers, and invest our time and resources on making features our members love.
-This has created a massive, untapped and growing market opportunity for us that we believe we are in prime position to business model allows us to prioritize attracting, retaining and inspiring talented, ambitious and humble people committed to a long-term vision.
-We are a team that likes to solve real problems, and though expense reports are problematic for most people, there are other pressing problems facing our world that we want to also help solve.
-In 2020, we launched Expensify.org, which is now a 501(c)(3) non-profit, to increase transparency in the donation process while connecting donors, volunteers and people in need across five relevant issues facing our communities today: housing equity, youth advocacy, food security, reentry services and climate justice.
+This has created a massive, untapped and growing market opportunity for us that we believe we are in prime position to

+Behind our platform is a company with passionate people and a unique culture that guides everything we do.
+Our company operates with a flat, generalist organizational structure united by a robust set of common values that foster the long-term happiness and retention of our employees.
+The efficiency of our business model allows us to prioritize attracting, retaining and inspiring talented, ambitious and humble people committed to a long-term vision.
+We're a team that likes to solve real problems, and though expense reports are problematic for most people, there are other pressing problems facing our world that we want to also help solve.
+In 2020, we launched our 501(c)(3) non-profit, Expensify.org, to increase transparency in the donation process while connecting with donors, volunteers and people in need across five relevant issues facing our communities today: housing equity, youth advocacy, food security, reentry services and climate justice.
 The Expensify platform and our expertise in expense management enables us to connect donors and volunteers directly through our platform and cut out the administrative expenses that take away from typical donations.
-We believe that our unique culture, our commitment to all of our stakeholders, and our long-term vision are critical components to the success of our company.
-We are committed to transparent and robust environmental, social and governance practices and disclosures.
-Our core stakeholders include employees, members, customers, shareholders and communities we impact.
-We engage with stakeholders to inform product development and company operations, and aim to align with all stakeholders towards long-term sustainable growth.
+We believe that our unique culture, commitment to our employees and community and long-term vision are critical components to the success of our company.